nbt/myCommentsApp/README.md

 Direct your browser to [localhost:3000](localhost:3000) and verify that you can post and delete comments.

+If everything is working properly, do the final commit:

+    % git add .
+    % git commit -m 'ready to deploy'

-If all is working, you are ready to push your application to Heroku.
+Now you are ready to push your application to Heroku.

 ## Step 4: Push to heroku